-Since Joshua's assumption of office is closely related to the death of Moses (Josh 1:1-2, 5b), and is also prepared for in Num 27:12-23 and Deut 31:1-8, in this case, too, the separation of the books is unquestionably secondary.
-"At any rate, Jos.1 is certainly not the beginning."54 It is even doubtful whether the separation ever took the form of a specific act.
-To continue with a new scroll after the death of Moses could at some point have taken place simply as a matter of course, since for the late picture of history, the beginning of Joshua's official leadership clearly meant the start of a new epoch.
+any rate, Josh 1 is certainly not the beginning."
+It is even doubtful whether the separation ever took the form of a specific act.
+To continue with a new scroll after the death of Moses could at some point have taken place simply as a matter of course, since for the later picture of the history, the beginning of Joshua's official leadership clearly meant the start of a new epoch.

-Deut 34:5 And Moses died there, 6 and was buried. [= End of the Yahwist's History]
+Deut 34:5\ And Moses died there, 6\ and was buried. [= End of the Yahwist's History]